-Is there a Site that we can check if our work is plagiarized.
+Is there a website that we can check if our work is plagiarized?

 Thank you for your question about the often confusing topic of plagiarism.

 Some Instructors at Baker College set up a class account at turnitin.com.
 This website will show what percentage of your paper has appeared in other publications, so it is an indicator of plagiarism.
 Check with your Instructor to see if your class is signed up.

 Plagiarism is representing the ideas, expressions, or materials of another person without due credit.
 This includes paraphrasing or condensing ideas of someone else without giving proper credit or failing to document someone else's words without quoting that person.
 Plagiarism is a form of cheating and the Baker College Honor Code deals with the consequences of committing plagiarism.

 There are many common types of plagiarism, many are because the writer is unaware that he or she is plagiarizing.
 Some examples would be copying pieces of other people's work into your paper and writing very little of your paper yourself, or copying chunks of your paper from someone else and only changing a few words.
 Many students also forget to put quotation marks around the words they took from someplace else.

 Sometimes students are more aware that they are doing something wrong, but might not realize it is still plagiarism.
 For example, messing up the citation information so that your instructor can't find the information you cited, forgetting the quotation marks on purpose, or mentioning information from a source that you didn't even put on your Reference page, are all examples of plagiarism.